 Terms of Reference

 The Judicial Diversity Forum (JDF/’the Forum’) replaced the Judicial Diversity Taskforce in 2015 as the body responsible for coordinating efforts to encourage judicial diversity.
-The format of the Forum was reviewed in 2019.
+The format of the Forum was reviewed in 2019 and a terms of reference agreed.

 The member organisations of the JDF are: The Ministry of Justice (MoJ), the Judiciary, the Judicial Appointments Commission (JAC), the Bar Council, the Law Society, the Chartered Institute of Legal Executives (CILEx) and The Legal Services Board (LSB).